Luketedwards/harmonize/README.md

 This panel displays all of the current members of a project and their instrument.
 It also allows quick access to the users profile by clicking their name.
 If you are the host you are also able to kick members by pressing the 'remove from project' button.

 ### Comments Panel
-The project hub features a group chat comment system, that allows all of the user to communicate with eachother.
+The project hub features a group chat comment system, that allows all of the user to communicate with each-other.
 Messages can be entered in the text area and submtted to the chat using the button.
 This will then display the comment alongside your username, which links to your profile, and the time the comment was posted.
 The date of the comment has been formatted to be more readable ('just now', '1 day ago', '2 weeks ago').
 Depending on your role in the group the comment usernames are also color coded, with the host being displayed in green with a star icon next to any of their messages, to more quickly identify important comments.
 The scrollable comments div is also automatically loaded at the bottom to always display the most recent comment.